 Evan is responsible for product design and development as well as marketing and communications and e-commerce.
 He has more than 17 years of experience leading product and project teams in membership-based, grant-funded, and fee-for-service nonprofit organizations.
 Before joining GuideStar, Evan co-founded the first software as a service Web application in the University of California system, called SeaSketch, which is used by agencies around the world for collaborative planning of ocean resources.
 He has written multi-stakeholder negotiation simulations published by the Harvard Program on Negotiation and worked with leading stakeholder engagement firms such as AmericaSpeaks, the Consensus Building Institute, Kearns & West, and Concur.
 His work has enabled diverse interests to reach agreement on issues including climate change adaptation, disaster recovery, and health care.
 At the beginning of his career, Evan worked as a campaigner for ForestEthics and field organizer for the Public Interest Network.
 He has a master's in City Planning from MIT and a BA in Political Science from the University of Missouri.

 Vice President, Operations

-Debra is responsible for our D.C. and Williamsburg facilities management and oversees all administrative activities, human resources, accounting, internal communications, and project coordination at GuideStar.
-Debra has 30 years' experience in the communications field, having worked for Gannett, Inc. and a number of catalog companies and public relation firms.
-Before joining GuideStar, she served as an elected school board member in upstate New York and was a board member of Camp Chin Gu, a camp for Korean adoptees.
-She holds a Bachelor’s degree in journalism from Southern Illinois University.
+Debra is responsible for our D.C. and Williamsburg facilities management and oversees all administrative activities, human resources, sales, internal communications, and business operations at GuideStar.
+Debra has 35 years' experience in the communications and sales management fields, having worked for Gannett, Inc. and a number of catalog companies and public relation firms.
+Before joining GuideStar, she was a communications consultant, served as an elected school board member in upstate New York, and was a board member of Camp Chin Gu, a camp for Korean adoptees.
+She holds a Bachelor's degree in journalism from Southern Illinois University.